matheusfacure/matheusfacure.github.io/_posts/2020-06-17-into-to-causality.md

 ## Data Science is Not What it Used to (or it Finally Is).

 Data Scientist has been labeled [The Sexiest Job of the 21st Century](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century) by Harvard Business Review.
 This was no empty statement.
 For a decade now, Data Scientist has been at the spotlight.
 AI experts had [salaries that rivaled those of sports superstars](https://www.economist.com/business/2016/04/02/million-dollar-babies).
 In the search for fame and fortune, hundreds of young professionals entered into what seemed a frenetic golden rush to get the Data Science title as quickly as possible.
 Whole new industries sprang around the hype.
-Miraculous teaching methods could make you a Data Science without requiring you to look at a single math formula.
+Miraculous teaching methods could make you a Data Scientist without requiring you to look at a single math formula.
 Consulting specialists promised millions if your company could unlock the potential of data.
 AI or, Machine Learning, has been called the new electricity and data, the new oil.

 Meanwhile, we kind of forgot about those that have been doing "old fashioned" science with data all along.
 During all this time, economists were trying to answer what is the true impact of education on one's earnings, biostatisticians were trying to understand if saturated fat led to higher chance of heart attack and psychologists were trying to understand if words of affirmation led indeed to a happier marriage.
 If we were to be completely honest, data scientist is not a recent field.
 We are simply aware of it just now due to the massive amount of free marketing the media has provided.